fakeid30/BlackpearlFAQ/FAQ.md

 You can earn pearls in 3 ways:
 1) Fill user request from various subsection.
 2) Sell something in shop or provide a service.
-You can see [Black Market Shop](https://blackpearl.biz/threads/8103/)
+You can see [Black Market Shop](https://blackpearl.biz/threads/8103/) for an inspiration.
 3) Post items in the forum, note that you can not share copies from other froum.
 You must mirror it yourself and share it.
 The reward system is given below:
 ---
 - 4K Media	5-7